Los Errantes: Argentina

-Escape to Europe

-In reaction to the San Martín bank heist, Argentine police increased surveillance on the anarchist movement and tightened border controls.
+Argentine police increased surveillance on the anarchist movement and tightened border controls.
 Los Errantes were initially unable to find safe haven, as many of their comrades refused to get involved by helping them.
-They were ultimately assisted by members of the Argentine Syndicalist Union (USA), La Antorcha and El Libertario.
-The Spanish anarchist J.C.
-Este organised their escape, arranging their transfer to Montevideo, in Uruguay.
+They were ultimately assisted by contributors of La Antorcha and El Libertario, with the Spanish anarchist J.C.
+Este arranging their escape to Montevideo, in Uruguay.
 While Los Errantes sought false passports for their escape, the Argentine police continued searching for them.
 The search was complicated on 23 February 1926, when the newspaper ABC reported that Durruti had been arrested in the French city of Bordeaux.
 This led the Argentine authorities to assume that Los Errantes had already escaped to France.
-Days later, the anarchists set sail from Montevideo.

-On the ship, Los Errantes confirmed that they would not be stopping in any Spanish ports and fraternised with the sailors, who sympathised with anarchism.
-The ship unexpectedly stopped in the Canary Islands, which caused a moment of distress, before the sailors informed Los Errantes that it was simply to repair damage caused during the crossing of the Atlantic.
-At the shipping company's expense, the Spanish anarchists stayed at a hotel in Santa Cruz de Tenerife, where they awaited another ship to take them to France.
-They boarded another ship, and on 30 April 1926, they disembarked at Cherbourg.
-By May, they were staying at a hotel in Clichy, under the assumed names on their false passports: Durruti was known as Roberto Cotelo, Ascaso as Salvador Arévalo, and Jover as Luis Victorio Rejetto.